 Things To Do in St. Jean de Luz, France

 We visited St. Jean de Luz, France on a day trip from Hondarribia, Spain during our Basque Itinerary.
 It took us two hours to get from Hondarribia to St. Jean de Luz (see below), leaving only about 4 hours to explore, which is plenty of time if you just want a taste of the town.

 We started our day by walking along the old fishing port and into the main town square, Place Louis XIV.
 There seems to be quite the hubbub about Louis XIV living in a house on the main square in the year 1660…and getting married in the town’s main church, Eglise St. Jean-Baptiste…and his love of eating macaroons.
 So everything seemed to be centered on these facts and his life.

 In front of the City Hall, there is even a black equestrian statue that is a mini-me replica of the one at Versailles.

 #2 La Grande Plage Beach, France

-#3 Squares and Lanes of St. Jean de Luz, France
+#3 Squares, Lanes and Food of St. Jean de Luz, France

 Hondarribia, Spain to St. Jean de Luz, France Map